Keoffor/project-eg/README.md

-# project-eg
+# git-eg
-For learning purposes
+this is for learning purposes.